The Bank Service Company Examination Coordination Act, Explained

 State Regulators’ Position

 - This legislation helps regulatory agencies better safeguard individual institutions, the banking system, and consumers.
-Sharing supervisory information increases the likelihood of regulators revealing risks and weaknesses in individual institutions and in the greater financial system.

 Subscribe to CSBS